Unveiling $\delta$ Scuti and $\gamma$ Doradus Hybrid Pulsation of HD 53166 and HD 53349 Plus Rich Frequencies in HD 52788 -- Catalogs of 70552 $\delta$ Sct and 8080 $\gamma$ Dor: TESS Data

-We then checked the two comparison stars in General Catalog of Variable Stars (GCVS database, Version 2022 Jun. and 5.1,~\citealt{2017ARep...61...80S})\footnote{ online URL: http://www.sai.msu.su/gcvs/cgi-bin/search.htm\#cat} and Revised Version of the New Catalogue of Suspected Variable Stars (NSV Release 2, 1982, 1998,~\citealt{2022ARep...66..555K})\footnote{https://heasarc.gsfc.nasa.gov/W3Browse/all/gcvsnsvars.html}, and found that C2=HD 53349 =HR 2661 =NSV 3349 is a dwarf (DM, spectral type F0V) and a new suspected variable star but without further information.
+We then checked the two comparison stars in General Catalog of Variable Stars (GCVS database, Version 2022 Jun. and 5.1,~\citealt{2017ARep...61...80S})\footnote{online URL: http://www.sai.msu.su/gcvs/cgi-bin/search.htm\#cat} and Revised Version of the New Catalogue of Suspected Variable Stars (NSV Release 2, 1982, 1998,~\citealt{2022ARep...66..555K})\footnote{https://heasarc.gsfc.nasa.gov/W3Browse/all/gcvsnsvars.html}, and found that C2=HD 53349 =HR 2661 =NSV 3349 is a dwarf (DM, spectral type F0V) and a new suspected variable star but without further information.
 We further looked for \textit{TESS} Input Catalog (TIC) v8.2 and CTL v8.01 catalog~\citep{TICv7,TICv8,TICv82}, and adopted the basic astronomical parameters in Table~\ref{tab:TESS-CTLv801}.
-No variability type is provided in TIC.